girlscript/winter-of-contributing/C_CPP/Errors in C_C++/runtimeerror.md

 ## Overview

-An error is an illegal operation performed by the user resulting in abnormal working of the program.
+An error is the result of incorrect code in some program which leads to erroneous result or abnormal working of program.

 **Programming errors** either get detected during the compilation stage or remain undetected until the program is executed.